DPDK/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

    testpmd> csum parse-tunnel (on|off) (tx_port_id)

-If enabled, the csum forward engine will try to recognize supported tunnel headers (geneve, gtp, gre, ipip, vxlan, vxlan-gpe).
+If enabled, the csum forward engine will try to recognize supported tunnel headers (geneve, gtp, gre, ipip, vxlan).

 If disabled, treat tunnel packets as non-tunneled packets (a inner header is handled as a packet payload).